 There are five yurts at Natural Falls State Park.
 Three of them sleep up to six and two sleep up to four people.
 Each yurt includes basic amenities like mini-fridges, microwaves, coffeemakers, and a small table and chairs.

 Outside each yurt, amenities include picnic tables, lantern holders, a charcoal grill and fire ring, portable toilets, and a set of Adirondack chairs.
-You won’t have shower facilities on site, but there’s a comfort station at the RV campground nearby.
+You won’t have shower facilities on site, but there is a comfort station at the RV campground nearby.

-The park also has RV sites and tent sites, but you’ll need to reserve those in advance, as well, even if you’re here for Natural Falls State Park camping.
-I’m saying you can’t just show up and pitch a tent wherever you please.
+The park also has RV sites and tent sites, but you’ll need to reserve those in advance, as well, even if you’re here for camping at Natural Falls State Park.
+You can’t just show up and pitch a tent wherever you please.

 Natural Falls State Park Cabins

-Outside of those options inside the park, you can stay within close proximity to the park at Natural Falls State Park cabins and other accommodations.
+Outside of those options inside the park, you can stay within close proximity to the park at the park’s cabins and other accommodations.
 We visited the park on a day trip from Tulsa, but here are a few cabin-style accommodations that caught my eye:

 - This log cabin in Flint Creek, Oklahoma, looks like it could lead to some pretty spectacular sunsets.
-You’ll be right across the street from an 1830s-era mill, too, so enjoy those s’mores with a side of history.
+You’ll be right across the street from an 1830s-era mill, too.

 - This listing in Flint Creek is your new “Happy Place.”
 Those are their words, not mine, but I must say those Adirondack chairs do look inviting.

-Interested in hotel-style accommodations?
-I typically use Booking.com for the best deals on hotels, but always cross-check with Hotels.com.
-Check out the map below for options close to the park:
+Check out the map below for more options close to the park:

 There are a few attractions of note as far as things to do near Natural Falls State Park if you’re in the area enjoying that yurt life: